Oliver-Lorenz-dev/MSc-Dissertation-Code/README.md

 The work from this project is due to be submitted for publication in the IJMS journal by the end of August 2021.

-For the code used in the publication see: https://github.com/Oliver-Lorenz-dev/MSc-project
+For the code used specifically in the publication see: https://github.com/Oliver-Lorenz-dev/IJMS-PCa-Publication-2021

 For more details on my RNA-seq workflow see: https://github.com/Oliver-Lorenz-dev/RNA-seq-workflow-2021